freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-060.md

 ---
-id: 5f3ef6e056bdde6ae6892ba2
+id: 5f3ef6e0e9629bad967cd71e
 title: Part 60
 challengeType: 0
-dashedName: part-60
+dashedName: part-61
 ---

 # --description--

-It is a bit boring for all the text to have the same `font-family`.
-You can still have the majority of the text `sans-serif` and make just the `h1` and `h2` elements different using a different selector.
+You can add a <dfn>fallback</dfn> value for the font-family by adding another font name separated by a comma.
+This second font would be used in case the browser does not have the font built-in to it.

-Style both the `h1` and the `h2` elements so that only these elements' text use `Impact` font.
+Add the fallback font `serif` after the `Impact` font.

 # --hints--